kushv818/embedded-onboarding/section-02/WORK.md

 Pt 2: Follow this tutorial: https://community.st.com/t5/stm32-mcus/how-to-use-register-callbacks-in-stm32/ta-p/580499

+Do the equivalent for the F030RE8 board, as the tutorials follow intructions for another board.

 ## Exercise 4: Capture the bug

 Welcome to the last exercise!
 This is a capture-the-flag style mini-game which will require you to hunt for hidden symbols.